Maytecafield. It’s the perfect, idyllic community.

 WARD: “That’s not exactly what I meant either.
 That’s enough for today’s civics lesson.
 Hey, there’s some daylight out there.
 Let’s do something that doesn’t have anything to do with growth and politics in Maytecafield.
 How would you boys like to go to Woodward Park and toss the old cowhide around?”

-WARD: “Ok, uh .. how about going by Bass Pro Shops and check out the fishing equipment?”
+WARD: “Ok, uh .. how about going by Bass Pro Shops and checking out the fishing equipment?”

 WARD: “Well, uh, it’s not...
 Hey what if we go over to the Big League Dreams sports complex and toss the old rawhide around.”